 To quote Paul Laurence Dunbar, “We wear the mask that grins and lies, it hides our cheeks and shades our eyes… Why should the world be over-wise, in counting all our tears and sighs?
 Nay, let them only see us, while we wear the mask….”

 No, I don’t recommend that the world be privy to our shortcomings and inadequacies in order to use them against us to our peril and their victory.
 I do recommend self-health checks, simply asking yourself if you’ve taken on too much and being honest in your answers.
 I recommend learning and understanding your risks and warning signs of heart disease and stroke – both of which can be results of extended and overwhelming stress.
 I recommend finding out if you’re depressed, whether you’re sad or not.
 I recommend making a list of how much time you spend doing things for other people and how much time you spend taking care of yourself and not being afraid to say no if taking on another task or project will leave less time for you.
 I recommend understanding that you are not a super alien from another planet gaining strength from the earth’s sun; you are a flesh and blood woman requiring rest and recharge.
 Karyn White sang, “I’m not your Superwoman… boy, I am only human.”
 Her song was about being everything for a man who didn’t appreciate it and didn’t deserve it, but I think the sentiment rings true in everyday life: we are only human.
 The same way we set goals for ourselves we also have to set limitations and boundaries and stick to them.
-Remember: even Superman had to build his strength back up after a kryptonite encounter.
+Remember: even Superman had to build his strength back up after being exposed to kryptonite.

 **Ebony Magazine, selfgrowth.com